Submatrices with the best-bounded inverses: revisiting the hypothesis: Abstract

 \section{Abstract}

 The following hypothesis was put forward by Goreinov, Tyrtyshnikov and Zamarashkin in \cite{GTZ1997}.

-For arbitrary semi-orthogonal $n \times k$ matrix a sufficiently "good" $k \times k$ submatrix exists.
+For arbitrary real $n \times k$ matrix with orthonormal columns a sufficiently "good" $k \times k$ submatrix exists.
 "Good" in the sense of having a bounded spectral norm of its inverse.
-The hypothesis says that for arbitrary $k = 1, \ldots, n-1$ the sharp upper bound is $\sqrt{n}$.
+The hypothesis says that for arbitrary $k = 1, \ldots, n-1$ the upper bound can be set at $\sqrt{n}$.

-Supported by numerical experiments, the problem remains open for all non-trivial cases ($1 < k < n-1$).
-In this paper, we will give the proof for the simplest of them ($n = 4, \, k = 2$).
+Supported by numerical experiments, the problem remained open for all non-trivial cases ($1 < k < n-1$).
+In this paper we will give the proof for the simplest of them ($n = 4, \, k = 2$).